 Before I go any further, there is a quick “what to say” training at the end of this post for those of you that may or may not be on my team but are in the network marketing arena.

 Pyramid schemes are unsustainable and often illegal

-Now back to the discussion.
-According to Wikipedia, a pyramid scheme is a business model that recruits members via a promise of payments or services for enrolling others into the scheme, rather than supplying investments or sale of products or services.
-As recruiting multiplies, recruiting becomes quickly impossible, and most members are unable to profit; as such, pyramid schemes are unsustainable and often illegal.
+According to Wikipedia, a pyramid scheme is a business model that recruits members via a promise of payments or services for enrolling others into the scheme.
+As recruiting multiplies, the money owed becomes impossible to pay and most members are unable to profit; as such, pyramid schemes are unsustainable and often illegal.